malnaanah/coleeg/README.md

     5- Download the labels file from the link: http://www.bbci.de/competition/iv/results/#labels

     6- Upload dataset and labels files to your google drive inside the folder "datasets"

+  * TTK dataset is a private dataset and (up to now) not available publicly.

 ## How to use Coleeg
 * Open Colab notebook file "Coleeg1_App.ipynb"  from the folder "coleeg/ver1"